LiyrAstroph/BRAINS/docs/getting_started.rst

     -n or --para_name
         print parameter name.

-For example, if one want to redo posterior processing with a different temperature, say 10 (the default is 1), one may use the command
+For example, if one wants to redo posterior processing with a different temperature, say 10 (the default is 1), one may use the command

 .. code:: bash